Exponentially cheaper coherent phase estimation via uncontrolled unitaries: Introduction

 Phase kickback~\cite{cleve1998quantum} is a fundamental effect in quantum computing, where a phase gained by a target system is reflected onto the control qubit of a controlled operation.
 This mechanism is exploited in numerous algorithms, from the phase estimation routine \cite{kitaev1995quantum} in Shor's algorithm \cite{shor1994algorithms} to the amplitude amplification step in Grover's search \cite{grover1996fast}.
 In the standard approach, if $U$ is a unitary with an eigenstate $\ket{\psi}$ such that $U\ket{\psi} = e^{i 2\pi \theta}\ket{\psi}$, then applying $U$ controlled on an ancilla qubit initially in $(\ket{0}+\ket{1})/\sqrt{2}$ will leave the ancilla in the state $(\ket{0} + e^{i\theta}\ket{1})/\sqrt{2}$, in a sense "kicking the phase back" from the system state to the ancilla state.
 A subsequent application of a Hadamard gate on the ancilla encodes this phase in the amplitude of the ancilla where it can be measured by projecting onto the state $\ket{0}$.

 The conventional phase kickback relies on implementing controlled-$U$ operations, which can be prohibitively expensive for complex $U$.
 A controlled-$U$ typically requires introducing additional two-qubit gates for each gate in the decomposition of $U$.
 This overhead is especially problematic for non-fault-tolerant devices, where circuit depth directly impacts fidelity due to decoherence and noise.
 Indeed, many near-term algorithms seek to avoid deep circuits with controls.
-For example, Ref. \cite{russo2021evaluating} introduces a completely uncontrolled phase estimation protocol, or \cite{clinton2410quantum} uses statistical phase estimation techniques by instead using repeated experiments and classical post-processing.
-These methods focus on being able to determine the value of the phase classically, rather than storing its value in a quantum state, trading coherent qubit operations for repeated measurements and classical computation.
-By following this route, the ability to use these protocols as subroutines of other quantum algorithms is completely lost.
+For example, Ref.~\cite{russo2021evaluating} introduces a completely uncontrolled phase estimation protocol.
+Related approaches without controlled time evolution have also been developed for Hamiltonian energy estimation, including direct energy-gap estimation via Ramsey-type measurements in quantum annealing~\cite{matsuzaki2021direct} and ground-state-energy estimation using adiabatic state preparation together with a known reference state~\cite{kuji2025robust}.
+These methods focus on extracting spectral information classically, rather than storing it coherently in a quantum register, trading coherent qubit operations for repeated measurements and classical post-processing; consequently, they are not directly suited for use as coherent subroutines inside larger quantum algorithms.